 This will capture the attraction of the employee.

-A business’s first aim is to serve its clients with proper service.
+A business’s first aim is to serve its clients with proper quality of service.

 As you have a business and you want to run it for a long time, you have to serve your customers consistently without compromising quality.